First Data Global Leasing, or FDGL, is the equipment leasing arm of processing giant First Data, now Fiserv.

 What is FDGL?

-As noted in the introduction, First Data Global Leasing (often called FDGL) is the branch of First Data that leases credit card processing equipment.
+As noted in the introduction, First Data Global Leasing (often called FDGL) is the branch of First Data (now Fiserv) that leases credit card processing equipment.
 FDGL only provides the equipment and does not act as your credit card processor.
 You’ll still need a merchant account from a credit card processor in order to take cards with leased equipment.

 Just like a car lease, a credit card machine lease means that you pay to use the equipment for a specific period of time and you will not own the equipment at the end of the lease.
 When your contract term is up, you can either purchase the equipment (for a fee often close to the original price of the equipment), sign a new lease, or return the equipment.